Thursday, 9 May 2013

 Kigali has a Turkish restaurant.

 "The problem is, when I see the word sumac on the menu, I start thinking 'Mmm... sumac'.
-When the food comes without the promised sumac and the disappointment is doubled."
+When the food comes without the promised sumac the disappointment is doubled."

 There is a little bit of sumac on the plate.
 At least I think it is sumac.
 It is the merest dusting over a pile of raw onions.
 The raw onions still taste like raw onions.